Development and characterization of MPGD-based transition radiation detectors: In-Beam Tests

 \subsection{FTBF Experimental Setup}

-In May 2023, the GEM-TRD\_v1, Micromegas-TRD, and $\upmu$RWELL-TRD prototypes were tested at FTBF in mixed electron–hadron beams of 3 GeV and 10 GeV.
-Electron fractions were approximately 70\% at 3 GeV and 50\% at 10 GeV.
-A standard triple-GEM tracker with better than $80~\upmu$m spatial resolution was placed upstream of the setup in order to provide a track reference.
+In May 2023, the GEM-TRD\_v1, Micromegas-TRD, and $\upmu$RWELL-TRD prototypes were tested at FTBF in mixed electron–hadron beams of 3\,GeV and 10\,GeV.
+Electron fractions were approximately 70\% at 3\,GeV and 50\% at 10\,GeV.
+A standard triple-GEM tracker with better than $80\,\upmu$m spatial resolution was placed upstream of the setup in order to provide a track reference.
 It utilized APV25 front-end ASICs to shape the signals from all electrode channels, which were subsequently digitized using a Scalable Readout System (SRS)~\cite{srs}.
 Triggering was accomplished by two scintillators overlapped in front of the active area of the detectors.
-The TRD prototypes were operated in a 90\%10\% ratio of Xenon and CO$_{2}$ (Xe:CO$_{2}$ 90:10).
+The TRD prototypes were operated in a Xe:CO$_{2}$ (90:10) gas mixture.
 Cherenkov detectors in the beamline were tuned to discriminate electrons from hadrons and used for external electron and pion sample selection.
-Additional PID was provided by a 7-cell lead-tungsten electromagnetic calorimeter supplied by Jefferson Lab.
-Fig.~\ref{fig:Fermi_Setup} shows the experimental setup.
+Additional particle identification (PID) was provided by a 7-cell lead--tungsten electromagnetic calorimeter supplied by Jefferson Lab.
+Figure~\ref{fig:Fermi_Setup} shows the experimental setup.
+The calorimeter provides a pion suppression factor of roughly 100, leading to sample purity of about 99\%; the Cherenkov detectors provide an additional redundancy in external PID, resulting in adequate sample purity.

-Two radiator types were used in order to perform tests comparing the TR-yield of different materials at FTBF: fleece radiator material with irregular structure from the HERMES and ZEUS experiments~\cite{hermes}~\cite{zeus} and radiators constructed with regularly spaced Mylar foils having 12.5 $\upmu$m thickness separated by netted spacers of $\sim$300 $\upmu$m thickness.
-The fleece material had a density of roughly 0.09 g/cm$^{3}$, and the Mylar foil radiators had a density of approximately 0.065 g/cm$^{3}$.
+Two radiator types were used in order to perform tests comparing the TR-yield of different materials at FTBF: fleece radiator material with irregular structure from the HERMES and ZEUS experiments~\cite{hermes}~\cite{zeus} and radiators constructed with regularly spaced Mylar foils having 12.5\,$\upmu$m thickness separated by netted spacers of $\sim$300\,$\upmu$m thickness.
+The fleece material had a density of roughly 0.09\,g/cm$^{3}$, and the Mylar foil radiators had a density of approximately 0.065\,g/cm$^{3}$.
+Table~\ref{tab:rad_layouts} describes the radiator parameters.